-Have you ever had that person in the office who has a bowl full of chocolate candy and you happen to love chocolate candy?
+Have you ever had that person in the office who has a bowl full of chocolate candy, and you happen to love chocolate candy?
 You walk by it several times a day, each time longingly looking at the chocolate, imagining the delicious taste as it melts in your mouth (not your hands).
 With a sigh, you summon up the willpower to yet again walk by and avoid temptation.
 This daily battle against temptation can lead to a phenomenon known as ego depletion, where your self-control and willpower are gradually depleted, making it harder to resist those sweet treats.

 But, have you noticed that sometimes (but not too often!), you just can’t resist the temptation anymore?
 After the sixth or seventh time walking by that day, you tell yourself just one, but that’s it, and sneak in a handful?
 You relish the chocolate, and then later, when you enter in the calories into your calorie tracker, you want to go back and kick your past self for adding in those 200 calories to the day.

 You suffered from ego depletion and Monkey Brain took over!

 Researchers at Case Western Reserve University devised a series of experiments to determine if there was a store of willpower that got depleted over time and had to be renewed.
 They did things like make students eat radishes while sitting next to a bowl of chocolates and watch emotional movies while actively suppressing their emotions.
 Then, the students had to perform a series of puzzles after going through this mental effort to resist what they really wanted to do.

 The result was that the students didn’t do as well on the puzzles as ones who weren’t forced to exert mental energy resisting their urges.
 Furthermore, the students were more susceptible to subsequent temptations because they’d used up their willpower.